Start Building for Free

 kubectl -n "$namespace" scale deploy -l "layer=application" --replicas="0"

-Running kubectl -n "$namespace" get pods will show most of your pods scaling to down, leaving your database pods running including Postgres.
+Running kubectl -n "$namespace" get pods will show most of your pods scaling to down, leaving your database pods running including PostgreSQL.

 2. Validate access to your external PostgreSQL from within the cluster (optional)

-1. Confirm that pods within your CircleCI Server cluster can access your external Postgres.
-You can do this from within your internal Postgres.
+1. Confirm that pods within your CircleCI server cluster can access your external PostgreSQL.
+You can do this from within your internal PostgreSQL.

 PG_POD=$(kubectl -n "$namespace" get pods | grep postgresql | tail -1 | awk '{print $1}')